ocaml/ocaml.org/data/tutorials/language/0lg_11_imperative.md

 In OCaml, you can write code in imperative style without compromising on type and memory safety.
 In the first part of this tutorial, imperative programming in OCaml is introduced.

 Imperative and functional programming both have unique merits; OCaml allows combining them efficiently.
-See the second part of this tutorial for examples.
+See the second part of this tutorial for examples of recommended, handle-with-care or inadvisable patterns.

 **Prerequisites**: This is an intermediate-level tutorial.
 You should have completed the [Basic Data Types](/docs/basic-data-types), [Values and Functions](/docs/values-and-functions) and [Lists](/docs/lists) tutorials.